lapsumchan/MVMR-cML-SuSiE/README.md

 We also need to prepare a vector of sample sizes corresponding to each exposures in `sample.sizes`.
 However, only the minimum sample size amongst GWASs (exposure + outcome) will be used for cML.
 Thus for illustrative purpose, it suffice to set:

 ```
-sample.sizes <- 85934
+sample.sizes <- rep(85934, 249)
 ```

-which is the minimum sample size coming from the outcome AD (but not exposure).
+where 85934 is the minimum sample size coming from the outcome AD (but not exposure).

 With the above three `R` objects, we are ready to run step 1 of MVMR-cML-SuSiE, which provides a vector of *p*-values for all 249 metabolite exposures: